learnk8s/learnk8s.io/src/k8bit/content.md

 Here's what you can change:

 1. The first request retrieves all the Pods.
-The response is a `PodList` with a `resourceVersion`.
-You should save that.
+The response is a list of Pods with a `resourceVersion`.
+You should save that number.
-1. You start the Watch API from that `resourceVersion`.
+1. You start the Watch API from that specific `resourceVersion`.

-The code should change to something like this:
+The code should change to:

 ```javascript|highlight=7,10|title=dashboard.js
 fetch('/api/v1/pods')